Flying with Emotional Support Animals - Rules are changing

-The problems arose because this legislation does not specify the type of animal that can be classified as an ESA.
-Because of this, owners of turkeys, livestock, rodents, marsupials and other animals are flying them in the cabin at no cost.
-Recently, the owner of a peacock was refused at check-in.
+The problems arose because this legislation did not specify the type of animal that can be classified as an assistance animal.
+Because of this, owners of turkeys, livestock, rodents, marsupials and other animals flew them in the cabin at no cost.
+At one time, the owner of a peacock was refused at check-in.

 The airlines are saying enough is enough.
-It is unfortunate that many pet owners who obtain documentation online that certifies their pet as an ESA are making it difficult for those who suffer from mental and physical disorders which require the attention and affection of their pet.
+It is unfortunate that many pet owners who obtain documentation online that certifies their pet as an ESA without being under the guidance of a licensed doctor made it difficult for those who suffer from mental and physical disorders which require the attention and affection of their pet.